Trump to speak soon with Turkey's Erdogan on Syria offensive

 (photo credit: JPOST STAFF)

-The official, who briefed reporters on condition of anonymity, said Turkish officials have sent "conflicting signals" about the scope of the offensive against the U.S.-backed Kurdish YPG in Syria’s Afrin region.
+The official, who briefed reporters on condition of anonymity, said Turkish officials have sent "conflicting signals" about the scope and duration of the offensive against the US-backed Kurdish YPG in Syria’s Afrin region.

 "We're going to have to see how this develops on the ground.
 But our message has been unified.
 We would appreciate it and we would urge them to limit the incursion as much as possible," the official said.

-The official said the call would take place soon.
-A separate official said Trump planned to speak with Erodgan on Wednesday.
+A separate official said Trump planned to speak with Erodgan on Wednesday by phone.

+US officials see the Turkish offensive as distracting from efforts to ensure ISIS militants in the region are defeated.

+The United States and Turkey, while themselves allies in the North Atlantic Treaty Organization, have diverging interests in the Syrian civil war.
+Washington is focused on defeating Islamic State while Ankara is keen to prevent Syria's Kurds from gaining autonomy and fueling Kurdish insurgents on its soil.
+The Turkish operation has opened a new front in Syria’s multi-sided civil war.
+It could threaten US plans to stabilize and rebuild a large area of northeast Syria - beyond Syrian President Bashar al-Assad’s control - where the United States helped a force dominated by the YPG to drive out Islamic State fighters.